ruiner189/Town-Of-Us/README.md

 # Town of Us: Redux
 A Town of Us Fork with the goal of adding more customization and making it similar to Town of Salem.
 More roles influenced from Town of Salem is planned.
+Join our [discord](https://discord.gg/pvQDmKBk7y) to help improve the mod, or to play with other people!

 ![Roles](./Images/Roles3.png)